 The default additive and multiplicative parameters have been optimized using the most current Agilent microarray-based system (e.g., microarrays, protocols, scanner and most recent Feature Extraction algorithms).
-If you use non-Agilent microarrays, Agilent microarrays with non-Agilent protocols, or Agilent microarrays with non-Agilent scanners, you MUST re-evaluate these values to reflect the noise in your system.
+Important: If you use non-Agilent microarrays or Agilent microarrays with non-Agilent protocols, re-evaluate these values to reflect the noise in your system.